|Public Sector Equality Duty||Equality

 Making our communications and information accessible to you

 In order to ensure all our patients have a positive experience of the Trust it is important that we understand and meet individual needs.
 Part of this is making sure that information is provided in a format that is suitable to the patient, their family and carers.
-This includes providing support in appointments to help with communication where needed.

 The NHS Accessible Information Standard